Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Accommodation in a cottage in Manali, Kulu Valley.

-After resting we will take a sightseeing tour of Manali with a visit to the ancient temples of Manu and Khadimba, the patrons of the valley.
+After rest we will take a sightseeing tour of Manali with a visit to the ancient temples of Manu and Khadimba, the patrons of the valley.

-We will take a walk around the main square of the city, we will be able to buy Himalayan shawls, jewelry, Buddhist bells.
+We will take a walk around the main square of the city, buy Himalayan shawls, jewelry, Buddhist bells.

 Lunch.

-We will warm up in the therapeutic hot radon springs.
+We will warm ourselves in therapeutic hot radon springs.

 Dinner.

-After dinner, an overview lecture on the Roerich family and their spiritual legacy.
+After dinner a review lecture about the Roerich family and their spiritual heritage.

 Day 7.
 May 5.
 Naggar city, the residence of the Roerichs and the Rajah’s Palace.